 Childbirth Pain Relief

-There are a number of things you can do to help your partner through child-birth.
+There are several things you can do to help your partner through childbirth.

-Not all of them has to include drugs, although they are the most effective!
+Not all of them have to include drugs, although they are the most effective!

 Some folks will want to avoid drugs for pain relief because they want a totally natural birth.

 My wife was one of those people.

 Until she felt the pain, then she turned into a ‘GIVE ME SOME DRUGS‘ type of person.